MirrorFly/MirrorFly-Flutter-plugin/README.md

 ### Authentication

 In order to use the features of Mirrorfly Plugin for Flutter, you should initiate the `MirrorflyPlugin` instance through user authentication with Mirrorfly server.
-This instance communicates and interacts with the server based on an authenticated user account, allowing the client app to use the Chat Plugin's features.
+This instance communicates and interacts with the server based on an authenticated user account, allowing the client app to use the Mirrorfly Plugin's features.

 Here are the steps to sending your first message using the Mirrorfly Plugin:

 ### Step 1: Initialize the Mirrorfly Plugin

-To initialize the plugin, place the below code in your `main.dart` file `main` function on before `runApp()`.
+To initialize the plugin, place the below code in your `main.dart` file inside `main` function before `runApp()`.

 ```dart
  void main() {